ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Related Works

 \subsection{Event-based Vision}

-In recent years, event cameras are increasingly used in visual analysis due to their complementary functions to traditional cameras, such as high dynamic range, no motion blur, and response in microseconds~\cite{gallego2019event_survey}.
+Event cameras are increasingly used in visual analysis due to their complementary features to traditional cameras, such as High Dynamic Range (HDR), no motion blur, and response in microseconds~\cite{gallego2019event_survey}.
 Instead of capturing an image in a fixed rate, event cameras asynchronously encode the intensity change at each pixel with the position, time, and polarity: $(x, y, t, p)$.
-Typically, for processing in a convolutional network, the original event stream is converted into an image form, such as a two-channel event frame by Maqueda et al.~\cite{maqueda2018eventframe_2channel}, a four-dimensional grid~\cite{zhu2018ev-flownet} and a discretized event volume (DEV) by Zhu et al.~\cite{zhu2019unsupervised}.
+Typically, for processing in a convolutional network, the original event stream is converted into an image form, such as a two-channel event frame in~\cite{maqueda2018eventframe_2channel}, a four-dimensional grid in~\cite{zhu2018ev-flownet} and a Discretized Event Volume (DEV) in~\cite{zhu2019unsupervised}.

-Based on these image-like representations, Alonso et al.~\cite{alonso2019Ev-SegNet} constructed a semantic segmentation model Ev-SegNet and trained it on an extended event dataset DDD17~\cite{binas2017ddd17}, whose semantic labels are generated by a pre-trained model on Cityscapes and only contain 6 categories.
-In contrast, our models are trained with the ground-truth labels of Cityscapes and perform semantic segmentation in all 19 classes.
-Additionally, instead of stacking images in the input stage, event data will be adaptively fused with the RGB image through the attention mechanism, which is more effective for combining two heterogeneous modalities.
+Based on these image-like representations, Ev-SegNet~\cite{alonso2019Ev-SegNet} was trained on an extended event dataset DDD17~\cite{binas2017ddd17}, whose labels were generated by a pre-trained model and only contain 6 categories.
+In contrast, our models are trained with the ground-truth labels of Cityscapes in all 19 classes.
+Additionally, instead of stacking images in the input stage, event data will be adaptively fused with the RGB image through our attention module, which is more effective for combining two heterogeneous modalities.

 While labeled event data for semantic segmentation is scarce in the state of the art, other works leveraged the existing labeled data of images by simulating their corresponding event data.
-Rebecq et al.~\cite{rebecq2018esim} proposed ESIM to combine a rendering engine with an event simulator.
-Instead, without render engine, EventGAN~\cite{zhu2019eventgan} presented a self-supervised approach to generate events from associated images using only modern GPUs.
-In this work, we utilize the EventGAN model to extend the source and target datasets by generating their associated event data, so as to investigate the benefit of event sensing in dynamic accident scenes.
-Finally, the event-aware domain adaptation between both datasets is performed by fusing RGB images and the synthesized events.
+EventGAN~\cite{zhu2019eventgan} presented a self-supervised approach to generate events from associated images using only modern GPUs.
+In this work, we utilize the EventGAN model to extend the datasets by generating their associated event data, so as to investigate the benefit of event sensing in dynamic accident scenes.
+Finally, the EDA between both datasets is performed by fusing RGB images and the synthesized events.